isofit/isofit/docs/source/custom/CONTRIBUTING.rst

 Imaging Spectrometer Next Generation Data from an Airborne Campaign in India," program NNH16ZDA001N-AVRSNG, managed by Woody Turner.
-Later research and maturation was provided by the Jet Propulsion Laboratory and California Institue of Technology President and Director’s Fund, and the Jet Propulsion Laboratory Research and Technology Development Program.
+Later research and maturation was provided by the Jet Propulsion Laboratory and California Institute of Technology President and Director’s Fund, and the Jet Propulsion Laboratory Research and Technology Development Program.
 The project is currently supported by the Open Source Tools, Frameworks, and Libraries Program (NNH20ZDA001N), managed by Dr. Steven Crawford.